-Here, the great forests of Central Africa gradually give way to the rolling savannahs of the East, creating a zone of transition that epitomizes the best of both worlds.
+Here, the great forests of Central Africa gradually give way to the rolling savannahs of the East.
 Semuliki Valley is part of Africa’s Albertine Rift.

-It runs the short length of Semuliki River from where it enters Uganda until it empties in Lake Albert.
-The valley encompasses two distinctive protected areas: the Semuliki National Park and the Semuliki Wildlife Reserve.
+This valley runs the short length of Semuliki River from where it enters Uganda until it empties in Lake Albert.
+It encompasses 2 distinctive protected areas: Semuliki National Park and Semuliki Wildlife Reserve.

-The contrasting character of the two-wilderness area, from ancient rainforest jungle to gentle savannah ensure an astonishing combination of weird, wonderful, endemic, and unusual wild creatures.
+The contrasting character of the 2 wilderness area, from ancient rainforest jungle to gentle savannah ensure an astonishing combination of weird, wonderful, endemic, and unusual wild creatures.